Is it possible to fabricate a situation in a software development team so that a tester is very likely to burn out?

 If yes, what can testers learn from this thought experiment?

-It turns out that burnout is not just a thought experiment in the software testing industry—it is a real and pervasive problem affecting many developers, engineers, and testers.
+It turns out that burnout among software testing professionals is not just a thought experiment in the software testing industry—it is a real and pervasive problem affecting many developers, engineers, and testers.

 I dug into the issue of burnout in software testing, asking: